hkmp1303/HolidayMaker/README.md

 ## Development Process

 The project was developed using an Agile approach.
-Group members first developed  users stories which were prioritized from an product owners perspective by our instructor.
+Group members first developed users stories which were prioritized from a product owner's perspective by our instructor.
 Requirements were then defined as a backlog and implemented iteratively.
 Core function was prioritized while additional features were planned but not fully implemented within the project timeframe.
 Task tracking was managed using Projects via Github.
+The Kanban board can be accessed [here](https://github.com/users/hkmp1303/projects/4/views/1).

 ## Agile Artifacts